Chiral Analysis of the Nucleon Mass and Sigma Commutator: Comparison of the LECs and the σ -term

 \subsection{The \texorpdfstring{$\bm{\sigma}$}{σ}-term}

 The pion-nucleon sigma term $\sigma_{\pi N}$ is defined as

-where $\hat{m}=(m_u+m_d)/2$ with $m_u$ and $m_d$ being the light quark masses.
+where $\hat{m}=(m_u+m_d)/2$.
 From the quark mass dependence of the baryon and using the Feynman-Hellmann theorem, one can compute $\sigma_{\pi N}$ by

-at the physical pion mass.
+at the physical pion mass, where, in our calculation, we use the charged pion mass.
 The results for the application of Eq.~\eqref{eq:32} to each of the schemes summarized in Table~\ref{tab:04} are presented in Table~\ref{tab:06}.
-The first set of uncertainties are statistical, while the second set are systematic, originating from the uncertainty in $\chi C$.
-The systematic uncertainty is determined by refitting to the CLS data using fixed values of $\chi C$ at the upper and lower bound given in Eq.~\eqref{eq:18}, then calculating $\sigma_{\pi N}$ from the respective fits.
+The first set of uncertainties are statistical, while the second set are systematic.

 We also show in Fig.~\ref{fig:06} a plot of the $m_\pi^2$ dependence of $\sigma_{\pi N}$.
 Again, we show only the result in the covariant scheme, but the curves essentially overlap for the other two schemes, as in Fig.~\ref{fig:03}.
 Here, the gradient of the curve starts to flatten at around $m_\pi^2=0.1$ GeV$^2$, where the data points become sparse.
 With points available at larger $m_\pi^2$, as in the PACS-CS data set, we tend to see the curve flattening further out.